 These degree program are of particular interest at the bachelors level.

-- The Blum Center minor in Global Poverty and Practice, also administered by IASTP; and
+- The Blum Center minor in Global Poverty and Practice.

 - The major and minor in the Department of African American Studies.

 Students pursuing an M.A. or a Ph.D. can, in most departments, declare Africa as a geographic area of study.
 In addition, there are four graduate programs of specific interest.

 - The African Diaspora Studies Ph.D.
 Program in the Department of African American Studies.
 Contact the Department at (510) 642-7084 or email@example.com.